-If you wish to refuse administration of the test to your child, we require that a letter be submitted to your child’s principal no later than March 29, 2019.
-Letters submitted last year are not valid for this year’s testing period.
+If you wish to refuse administration of the test to your child, we require that a letter be submitted to your child’s principal.
+Letters submitted last year are not valid for the upcoming year’s testing period.

 All students will remain in their classrooms.

 Students whose parents have refused NJSLA testing will be allowed to read or do alternate assignments.
 These activities will be determined at the school level by the principal and teacher.

 Alternate activities will align with relevant learning standards.

 Any student who is a disruption to the testing environment will be removed from the classroom.

 I do ask that you make an informed decision in this matter.
 Please also consider the district-wide impact on reported test results as refusals are factored into local results as non-proficient scores.

 I thank you in advance for your partnership in your child’s educational success.